 When people talk about the “pace of innovation”, they typically focus on its impact on development teams and how they are struggling to keep up.
 But what about the people that have to sell those innovations?
 Today, the sales environment is changing so rapidly and it’s all too easy for your sales reps to fall behind.
-According to CSO Insights almost every aspect of sales is evolving.
-Complexity of the product line is expected to increase for 46% of salespeople.
+According to CSO Insights, almost every aspect of sales is evolving.
+The complexity of the product line is expected to increase by 46% of salespeople.
 Over 53% of sales reps will see the breadth of their product line increase and 57% expect an increase in competitive activity.

 In a constantly changing market, it’s your job to give your team the tools and information they need to keep informed.
-Here are a few areas you can focus:
+Here are a few areas you can focus on:

 The modern sales rep knows that prices for individual components, for different territories or with different discounts can change every day.
 Trying to keep track of all these changes becomes impossible to maintain in a spreadsheet, and mistakes start getting made.